 If you’re growing cut flowers in your garden and hoping for some earlier spring blooms, you’ll quickly realize that there aren’t a lot of options for those of us in short growing seasons with cool climates.
-Enter the ranunculus.
-It looks like a garden rose and brings a welcome hit of colour in Spring bouquets, and it’s something less expected than the standard daffodils, tulips, and lilacs.
+Enter ranunculus.
+It looks like a garden rose and brings a welcome hit of colour to spring bouquets, and it’s something less expected than the standard daffodils, tulips, and lilacs.

-Plus, ranunculus can withstand temperatures up to minus 5 degrees celcius–a huge win!
+Plus, ranunculus can withstand temperatures up to – 5°C/23 °F. A huge win!

 The downside?
 Growing ranunculus requires a few extra steps and fussing that beginner gardeners might not be prepared for.
 These finicky flowers took me a few years to get the hang of, but now that I’ve made a bunch of mistakes, you don’t have to.

-Here’s 3 easy steps to grow ranunculus so they don’t die.
+Four easy steps to grow Ranunculus so they don’t die

 1. Soak the Corms

-The first year I failed at growing ranunculus, it was largely because I didn’t realize you had to soak the corms first.
-My dried out little corms never stood a chance.
+The first year I failed at growing ranunculus, and it was largely because I didn’t realize you had to soak the corms first.
+My dried-out little corms never stood a chance.

 The second year I tried ranunculus, I soaked them, but kept forgetting about them, drying them out, and rehydrating them.
 It was a mess and I don’t know what I was thinking, but I know that I was 7 months pregnant, super tired, and the world was going crazy because it was March of 2020.
 So I cut myself some slack, and thankfully some of those corms were tough and handled my abuse.